Creativity required for low-majors in the recruiting game

 What low-major coaches can offer is a chance to improve and earn a degree.

 That’s not to say coaches at high-major programs don’t make players better.
 It’s just that they’re often preparing already high-end players for the next level.
-Well, that and winning games.
+Well, that and win games.

 Low-major players have talent – they wouldn’t be playing Division I basketball otherwise – but often aren’t as polished as the five-star recruits.